 The role of the Parsemus Foundation in menopause health

 The increased public discussion about menopause is a step in the right direction!
-It’s important to continue the discourse, as well as increase research and improve medical training on menopause healthcare.
+It’s important to continue the discourse, increase research, and improve medical training on menopause healthcare.
 To assist in disseminating information, we’ve added a webpage on our site specifically about hormone therapy for menopausal health.
-The page also include discussion about hormones after breast cancer and testosterone.
-It includes references to the literature if you are interested in diving deeper into the details.
+The page also discusses hormones after breast cancer and testosterone.
+It includes references to the literature if you’d like to dive deeper into the details.
 The goal is to empower you to make decisions about your healthcare based on scientific evidence.
-While the Parsemus Foundation is not a healthcare provider and cannot give medical advice, we encourage you to consult your physician to evaluate your particular situation to obtain the best health outcomes.
+While the Parsemus Foundation is not a healthcare provider and cannot give medical advice, we encourage you to consult your physician to evaluate your individual situation to obtain the best health outcomes.